ucsblibrary/alexandria/doc/ingesting.md

 ```
 RAILS_ENV=production bin/ingest -f csv -m /path/to/metadata.csv [-d /path/to/files]
 ```

+{Importer::CSV} will use the `files` column from the CSV to determine where the associated binaries are located.
+First it checks if the files specified exist in the directory specified as `binary_source_root` in `application.yml` (which can be overridden with the `ADRL_BINARY_ROOT` environment variable).
+If the files are not there, it will use any directories specified on the command-line with the `-d` flag.

 #### How to specify the type of a local authority for CSV ingest